deel-ai/xplique/README.md

 # or just `explainer(images, labels)`
 ```

+All attributions methods share a common API.
+You can find out more about it [here](https://deel-ai.github.io/xplique/api/attributions/api_attribution.html).

 ### Attributions Metrics

 In order to measure if the explanations provided by our method are faithful (it reflects well the functioning of the model) we can use a fidelity metric such as Deletion